vitaly-t/pg-minify/README.md

 * Provides basic parsing and error reporting for invalid SQL
 * Flattens the resulting script into a single line
 * Optionally, compresses SQL for minimum space

+Although this library was written primarily for PostgreSQL, it can correctly process most of the known SQL notations, including MS-SQL and MySQL.

+**Limitations:**

+* Multi-line quoted identifiers are not supported, throwing an error when encountered.
+* Nested multi-line comments are not supported - `/* /* nested */ */`.

 ## Installing